badlogic/basis-template/README.md

 This illustrates all the API surface you'll generally encounter.
 A quick run-down of the code:
 1. To load a template, we need a `TemplateLoader`.
 Basis-template provides loaders for classpath resources, files, and in-memory templates.
 2. To pass variable values to the template, we need a `TemplateContext`.
-A context can be thought of as a map from variable names (like `name`), and their values (like the String `"Hotzenplotz"`).
+A context can be thought of as a map from variable names (like `name`), and their values (like the string "Hotzenplotz").
 3. To render the template, we pass it the context.
 The template then evaluates all expressions contained in it, looks up variable values in the context, and finally returns a rendered string.

 That's it!
 Let's explore the templating language, which is much more expressive than the above example lets on.